-Do you agree or disagree that the draft regulations deliver the policy objectives and requirements set by the Public Service Pensions and Judicial Offices Act 2022?
-Agree, disagree, don't know.
+Do you agree or disagree that the draft Regulations deliver the policy objectives and requirements set by the Public Service Pensions and Judicial Offices Act 2022?

-The BMA believes that most of the draft regulations deliver the desired objectives, except where feedback on individual regulations are provided in this response.
+BMA Northern Ireland believes that most of the draft regulations deliver the desired objectives, except where feedback on individual regulations is provided in this response.

-2. Do you agree or disagree that the draft regulations allow members to be put as far as possible in the pension position they would have been in had the discrimination not occurred?
-Agree, disagree, don't know.
+Do you agree or disagree that the draft Regulations allow members to be put as far as possible in the pension position they would have been in had the discrimination not occurred?

-The BMA understands that putting members in the position they would have been in had the age discrimination not occurred is a complicated task.
+BMA Northern Ireland understands that putting members in the position they would have been in had the age discrimination not occurred is complex.
 However, we believe more can be done to ensure that no member suffers detriment.